tytydraco/yessleep/out/I_worked_as_an_intern_for_a_tech_company_I_barely_made_it_out_alive.md

 It had been staring at *me* first.

 Oh, great.
-Here I am, standing in some godforsaken sublevel of a tech company, and they’ve their own version of fucking *Ultron* stashed away down here.
+Here I am, standing in some godforsaken sublevel of a tech company, and they’ve got their own version of fucking *Ultron* stashed away down here.

 My hands were shaking so badly I thought TR-2 probably heard it.